2022 American League Championship Series: Game 4

 After a rain delay, the game commenced with first-time All-Star Nestor Cortés Jr. starting for the Yankees and Lance McCullers Jr. starting for the Astros.
 In the bottom of the first inning, Harrison Bader scored with an RBI single by Giancarlo Stanton, putting the Yankees in a lead at 1–0, followed by another RBI single by Gleyber Torres to let Anthony Rizzo score another run, extending the Yankees' lead at 2–0.
-In the bottom of the second inning, Isiah Kiner-Falefa scored with an RBI double by Anthony Rizzo, extending the Yankees' lead at 3–0.
+In the bottom of the second inning, Isiah Kiner-Falefa scored with an RBI double by Anthony Rizzo, extending the Yankees' lead to 3–0.
 In the top of the third inning, Jeremy Peña hit a three-run home run off Nestor Cortés Jr., tying the Astros at 3–3.
 Yordan Alvarez later scored on an RBI single by Yuli Gurriel in that inning, putting the Astros in the lead at 4–3.
 In the bottom of the fourth inning, Harrison Bader scored on an RBI single by Anthony Rizzo, tying the Yankees at 4–4.
 In the bottom of the sixth, Bader hit a solo home run to give the Yankees a 5–4 lead.
 The lead was brief.
 With Jonathan Loáisiga on the mound, Jose Altuve hit a single to reach base in the seventh inning with one out.
-Jeremy Pena then hit a groundball to second baseman Gleyber Torres, who tried to throw to shortstop Isiah Kiner-Falefa for a potential out, but the throw went away from Falefa, leading to two men on base.
-Yordan Alvarez then hit a line drive RBI single to right field to tie the game before Loáisiga was taken out for Clay Holmes.
-Alex Bregman then hit an RBI single to drive in Pena to make it 6–5.
+Jeremy Peña then hit a groundball to second baseman Gleyber Torres, who tried to throw to shortstop Isiah Kiner-Falefa for a potential out, but the throw went away from Falefa, leading to two men on base.
+Yordan Alvarez then hit a line-drive RBI single to right field to tie the game before Loáisiga was taken out for Clay Holmes.
+Alex Bregman then hit an RBI single to drive in Peña to make it 6–5.
 Ryan Pressly ended the game with a clean save as Houston advanced to their fourth World Series in six seasons.
 They became the first American League team to win back-to-back American League pennants since the 2014-15 Kansas City Royals and the first AL team to win four pennants in a six-season span since the 1998-2003 New York Yankees.